Sofia: Top 10 Things to do

 Arena di Serdica Hotel Foyer

 It’s quite unique staying in a hotel with its own Roman ruins.
-And it is a very nice hotel.
-Although I’m not sure about the weird modern art draped across the ancient amphitheatre…
+And it is also a very nice hotel.
+Another bonus is that it is far more central than the one we had booked.
+But I am still disappointed by the lack of a pool.

 Arena di Serdica Hotel